Vorticode/refract/readme.md

 ## Feature Summary:

-- React-like, Model-View-View Model (MVVM) pattern for convenient data binding.
-Automatically updates DOM elements when bound properties change.
+- Automatically updates DOM elements when properties change.
 - Fast and intelligent.
 Adding a single item to a TODO list of 10,000 items won't create 10,000 virtual elements behind the scenes and compare them with the DOM to see what has changed.
 - Lightweight.
 Less than **30KB** minified, **9KB** gzipped.
 - No custom build steps and no dependencies.
 Not even Node.js.
 Just include Refract.js or Refract.min.js.
 - Doesn't take over your whole project.
 Place it within standard DOM nodes only where you need it.
 - Uses standard, native html and JavaScript.
 No need to learn another template or markup language.
 - Supports events, shadow DOM, slots, and more.
-- MIT license.
+- The whole library is MIT licensed.
 Free for commercial use.

 ## Minimal Example